kiboschool/course-pm-and-design/src/lessons/software-team/basics.md

   - Software architect
   - QA Engineers
   - Business analyst

-Post your definition in the padlet below.
+Post your explanation in the padlet below.

 **Note:** In order to see and interact with the padlet, you will need to be logged in to your padlet account!